fredatgithub/BuilderPattern/README.md

 # BuilderPattern
-A sample of the Builder Pattern
+A sample of the Builder Pattern with sandwich model